 Can you always change your billing due date?

 While changing your due date is possible for many types of accounts, it’s not always an option.
-In fact, subscription services, like Spotify and Netflix, bill based on when you signed up and you can’t just alter the date your bill is due.
+In fact, some subscription services bill based on when you signed up and you can’t just alter the date your bill is due.

 Changing your billing due dates will allow you to organize payments for convenience or to match up with paydays.
 Decide when you want to pay and contact your lenders or service providers to change the dates your bills are due.
 Often, this can be done online, but you may need to search, call or chat to find out exactly how.
 Taking the time can be worthwhile to help avoid paying late and to make managing money easier.